simoncarrignon/ccs18/call.md

 All the speakers and participants of this satellite will have to register for CCS17.
 More informations will be soon available [here](http://ccs.umam.mx).

+### Contact

+If you have any doubt or question about the submission process or the session in general, please write us at [ccs17@bsc.es](mailto:ccs17@bsc.es).